Robust quantum metrology with explicit symmetric states: Introduction

 The main idea behind quantum metrology is to allow high-resolution and highly sensitive measurements of physical parameters by consuming a quantum resource state, often called the probe state.
 We expect that the probe state utilized will be highly entangled, which might still have some entanglement even when noisy and thereby still have some use.
 If quantum metrology does provide a quantum advantage in practice, it would allow the development of new sensor chips that utilize quantum entanglement to achieve unprecedented precision and sensitivity in their measurements.
 This has implications across all fields where sensors are important, such as in detecting gravitational waves \cite{abbott2016observation}, enhancing radar technologies \cite{maccone2019quantum}, and increased sensitivity in medical measurements \cite{taylor2016quantum}, optical interferometry \cite{PhysRevA.80.013825}, field sensing \cite{unden2016quantum}, Hamiltonian tomography \cite{zhang2014quantum,kura2018finite} and deformation sensing \cite{sidhu2017quantum,sidhu2018quantum}.

 While quantum noise degrades the quality of entanglement within a probe state consumed in quantum metrology, it is nonetheless possible to yield a quantum advantage in sensing if (1) the highly entangled probe state is carefully chosen, and (2) if the noise is not too severe.
 The scenario of interest is that of robust quantum metrology, which we define to be the following.
 A chosen probe state is passively exposed to noise, with no application of quantum error correction.
-This is in contrast to other schemes for noisy quantum metrology where active quantum error correction is employed \cite{kessler2014quantum,dur2014improved,arrad2014increasing,unden2016quantum,matsuzaki2017magnetic,Zhou2018,layden2019ancilla,gorecki2019quantum}.
-Our choice here is motivated by the fact that error correction requires feed-forward and corrections which greatly increase the difficulty and practicality, and risks taking us out of the NISQ regime.
+This is in contrast to other schemes for noisy quantum metrology where quantum error correction is performed multiple times on the probe state before the end of signal accumulation to mitigate the impact of noise accumulation \cite{kessler2014quantum,dur2014improved,arrad2014increasing,demkowicz2014using,unden2016quantum,matsuzaki2017magnetic,Zhou2018,layden2019ancilla,gorecki2019quantum,PRXQuantum.2.010343}.
 The corrupted probe state is then directly used for the purpose of quantum metrology.
 If the quantum Fisher information (\textsc{QFI}) of the resultant optimal measurement exceeds that of optimal classical Fisher information (\textsc{CFI}), we say that the chosen probe state allows for robust quantum metrology.
+We emphasize that in contrast to metrology schemes that employ quantum error correction that often consider a number of errors that grows with the system size, we consider here a constant number of errors while the system size grows.

 To illustrate our findings, we consider the canonical problem in quantum metrology where the observable to be measured is the spin of a single qubit.
 For the interested reader, we suggest a recent review on the field of quantum metrology \cite{sidhu2017quantum}, which has been extensively studied by a broad community.
 By using multiple measurements, classically, the signal quantified by the \textsc{CFI} can be enhanced by a factor of $N$, where $N$ denotes the number of measurements.
 It is well-known that if one prepares an $N$-qubit GHZ state and then measures each qubit identically, the corresponding \textsc{QFI} can reach $N^2$, and thereby greatly surpass the best possible classical strategy.
 Indeed, in the noiseless case, the GHZ state is the optimal probe state.
 This quantum advantage becomes especially prominent when $N$ is very large.
 This $N^2$ scaling, known as the Heisenberg scaling, however vanishes when there is a single erasure or phase error, as the GHZ state becomes a classical mixture of the all 0s and all 1s state.